 Options can be forced on with these commands but they cannot be forced off.
 In other words, if the front panel overlay setting is on, it cannot be forced off by a datastream command.
 If the front panel overlay setting is off, however, a datastream command can activate this feature.
 This command can only be accessed with a valid password command.

-Print Audit Report &%SPRINTxx\$

-&%SPRINT Lead in string
+&%SPRINTxx\$ Print Audit Report &%SPRINT Lead in string option(s) Х

-х option(s)

-\$ Prints the Audit Report Command terminator
+Prints the Audit Report

 The optional field can be any combination of the following letters: